ts4z/barge-rulebook/src/preface.md

 ### Web version and PDF Version

-This rulebook is provided in both a web page and a PDF intended for printing.
+This rulebook is provided in both a web version and a PDF version.

 The web version is continually updated at [https://www.barge.org/rulebook/](https://www.barge.org/rulebook/).
-It looks great on a phone or a computer.
-Printed versions of the web site don't work well, though.
+It looks great on a phone or a computer, and we can provide hyperlinks to rules.
+Printed versions of the web site don't work well, though, and are hard to read as hard copy.

 The PDF version is available at [https://www.barge.org/rulebook.pdf](https://www.barge.org/rulebook.pdf).
 This prints to a proper book and should be printed double-sided.
-It has a proper table of contents and page numbers.
-It also includes hyperlinks when viewed electronically, but it is not as easy to navigate as the web version.
+It has a table of contents and page numbers.
+It includes hyperlinks when viewed electronically, but it is not as easy to navigate as the web version.
 It is hard to use on a phone or tablet.
 (This version may also be slightly out of date compared to the web version, as updating it requires an